 Temperature

 The first question you must ask yourself is how cold will it be at your camping site?
-It is extremely important that you remain comfortable and warm, this will help to prevent illness such as hypothermia.
+It's extremely important that you remain comfortable and warm - this will help to prevent illness such as hypothermia.
 Each sleeping bag is manufactured with a specific temperature rating in degrees Celsius.
 This will give you a much better idea of how the sleeping bag will stack up against the elements.
-“Always base your selection on the coldest temperature expected during your camping trip”.
-A handy tip, it is much easier to cool yourself down by unzipping the bag than it is to warm yourself up.
+Always base your selection on the coldest temperature expected during your camping trip.
+A handy tip: it is much easier to cool yourself down by unzipping the bag than it is to warm yourself up.

 Shape

-There are three main shapes used when designing a sleeping bag, Rectangular, Tapered and Mummy.
+There are three main shapes used when designing a sleeping bag: rectangular, tapered and mummy.
 Each shape has its own benefits and unique characteristics.

 - Tapered sleeping bags are probably the most popular.
 The narrowed shape reduces bulk and allows them to pack down small.
-Available in both hooded and hoodless design, although most would select the hooded as it retains warmth and adds extra comfort.
+Available in both hooded and hoodless designs, although most would select the hooded as it retains warmth and adds extra comfort.

 Filling